Why too much Speed causes Problems? | Lunging FAQ

 Q: How often can I practice transitioning into canter in each session?

 A: As soon as the horse comfortably transitions into canter, I prolong the canter.
 If I notice any setbacks I revert to the transitions.
 As a guideline I would recommend: per session practice transitions no more than six to eight times (3-4 times on each hand).
-If canter is still causing the horse stress I don’t practice it in every lungeing session but rather adapt to the needs of each individual horse to every third or sixth session.
+If canter is still causing the horse stress I don’t practice it in every lunging session but rather adapt to the needs of each individual horse to every third or sixth session.
 And of course the most important thing: Reward your horse enthusiastically after it has put in the effort!